 The Bioconductor project provides data packages that contain the full genome sequences of a given organism.
 These packages are called Biostrings-based genome data packages because the sequences they contain are stored in some of the basic containers defined in the Biostrings package, like the DNAString, the DNAStringSet or the MaskedDNAString containers.
 Regardless of the particular sequence data that they contain, all the Biostrings-based genome data packages are very similar and can be manipulated in a consistent and easy way.
 They all require the BSgenome package in order to work properly.
-This package, unlike the Biostrings-based genome data packages, is a software package that provides the infrastructure needed to support them (this is why the Biostrings-based genome data packages are also called BSgenome data packages).
+This package, unlike the Biostrings-based genome data packages are also called BSgenome data packages).
 The BSgenome package itself requires the Biostrings package.